 This is a tough one, my biggest regret in high school.
-As I type this, I have to take a break after a couple sentences and sigh.
 Don’t get your hopes up.
 It isn’t that dramatic.
 I never killed anyone or allowed something to happen that resulted in the death of someone I loved.
 This embarrassment didn’t make the news or affect anyone’s life to a great extent.
-It is still my biggest regret.
+It is still my biggest regret though.
 This is the story of the time I gave a speech in class about living with alcoholism in the home.

-My senior year I was struggling.
+I was struggling in school socially.
 I gave up trying to get attention from my peers that I wasn’t getting at home and I gave up acting out to get attention from my parents.
 I felt very alone.
 My brother had just gotten a job in town and moved into our house with his fiancé while they waited on their house to be built.
-We didn’t agree on how to handle our parents drinking and it made me feel even more isolated.
+We didn’t agree on how to handle our parents’ drinking and it made me feel even more isolated.
 He thought my dad’s drinking was fine because my dad didn’t drink and drive and had a stable job.
-My brother didn’t connect how my dad’s daily drinking was contributing to my mother’s decline AND how just because he kept a job didn’t mean he wasn’t an alcoholic.
+My brother didn’t connect how my dad’s daily drinking was contributing to my mother’s decline AND how just because he kept a job didn’t mean he didn’t have a problem.
 We got in screaming matches about it regularly and he always won.
 He was older, smarter, and less emotional than teenage me.
-It was infuriating.

 On top of his arrogance, he brought his fiancé into our mess and she was mortified by our family.
 She stayed in her room most of the time and I hated her for it.
 I hated her for knowing everything that was going on and for never reaching out.
 I hated her for not understanding.
 I hated her for coming from this wonderful family that didn’t have these issues.
 It was completely unfair of me.
 How was she supposed to know how to handle it?
 I know these things now but then, I was just a pissed off 17 year old.
 I was coming to a snapping point.
 I could feel it.

 I was in a speech class that year.
-Most seniors took it because it was kind of a joke of a class.
 As long as you spoke out loud for the allotted time, you pretty much got an ‘A’ on each speech.
 We had “How To” speeches, debates, speeches about pet peeves, and my biggest embarrassment to this day…the persuasive speech.

 The instructions were simple enough, you had to persuade the class to do something.
 I had a week to prepare.
 My classmates prepped speeches about persuading people to wear seatbelts, to not drink and drive, to join a sports team, etc. These were all normal, boring speeches.
 These are the speeches you want to give because you and your classmates will forget them, even if they are terrible.